-Neoprene rubber was the first oil and gas-resistant synthetic rubber that was invented.
-Initially used to be a more durable replacement for natural rubber, neoprene material is used in a variety of settings today including industrial and automotive industries.
-As an elastomer, neoprene offers a high tensile strength and low compression set allowing it to be stretched out or compressed without being damaged or losing its shape.
-Neoprene rubber is also a versatile material that can be used to create insulated fabric and oil and gas-resistant gaskets and seals.
-Additionally, while a neoprene product may not be biodegradable, it can be repurposed to create other durable rubber products.
+Neoprene rubber was the first oil- and gas-resistant synthetic rubber invented.
+Initially used to be a more durable replacement for natural rubber, neoprene material is now a widespread commodity, used in many sectors, including the industrial and automotive industries.
+As an elastomer, neoprene has a high tensile strength and low compression set, making it stretchable and compressible without becoming damaged or permanently disfigured.
+Smooth neoprene is also used for insulated fabrics and oil- and gas-resistant gaskets and seals.
+Additionally, while neoprene products may not be biodegradable, they can be repurposed to produce other durable rubber products.
 Through reusing rubber, synthetic rubbers that are non-biodegradable avoid becoming parts of landfills.
 In this article, we’ll help you learn all about neoprene, answering the following questions:

-Is Neoprene a Rubber?
+Is Neoprene Natural Rubber?

 Neoprene is not natural rubber; neoprene is a synthetic rubber made using petroleum-derived compounds.
-Neoprene is produced via the polymerization of chloroprene.
-Also known by its scientific name, polychloroprene, neoprene rubber has the chemical makeup formula of C4H5Cl which refers to the polymerization of the monomer chloroprene into the polymer of neoprene material.
-Neoprene rubber, like natural rubbers, is flexible and resistant to most physical damaging forces, such as abrasions and impacts.
+Neoprene is produced via the polymerization of chloroprene (CR).
+Also known by its scientific name, polychloroprene, neoprene rubber possesses a chemical formula (C4H5Cl).
+This formula represents the polymerization of the monomer chloroprene into the polychloroprene—the polymer of neoprene materials.
+Neoprene rubber, like natural rubbers, is flexible and resistant to most physically-damaging forces, such as abrasions and impacts.
 However, neoprene is best and most commonly known for its weather- and heat-resistance.
 When it comes materials like neoprene, durometer is important.
-Neoprene rubber is a tough material that can be measured using a durometer.
-A durometer is a hardness-measuring device, and it also refers to the level of hardness of a material and, in this case, solid neoprene is measured in the Shore A Scale which measures the hardness of soft and flexible plastics and rubbers.
-Commercial grade solid neoprene is offered in durometers ranging from 45A to 80A.
+Neoprene rubber is a tough material whose hardness can be measured using a durometer.
+A durometer is a hardness-measuring device, and it also refers to the level of hardness of a material.
+In this case, solid neoprene is measured by the Shore A Scale, which measures the hardness of soft and flexible plastics and rubbers.
+Commercial-grade solid neoprene is offered in durometers ranging from 45A to 80A.
 When reading these measurements, know that the neoprene hardness increases as the numbers climb higher.
 So, for example, 40-durometer neoprene is softer than 50-durometer neoprene, and 80-durometer neoprene is harder than 60-durometer neoprene.

-Is Neoprene an Elastomer?
+Is Neoprene an Elastomer Material?

 Is Neoprene a Good Material?

-Is Neoprene a Fabric?
+Is Neoprene a Synthetic Fiber?

 You might question: How is neoprene made?
 Neoprene is a synthetic rubber made of chemicals including petrochemicals and chlorine.
-For instance, “In modern production is it obtained by the chlorination of butadiene or isoprene.
-In order to process chloroprene into rubber, it is emulsified in water and then polymerized through the action of free-radical initiators” (britannica.com).
+According to Britannica, “in modern production is it obtained by the chlorination of butadiene or isoprene.
+In order to process chloroprene into rubber, it is emulsified in water and then polymerized through the action of free-radical initiators.”
 Butadiene and isoprene are both common chemical compounds found in synthetic rubbers due to their ability to enhance the strength of rubber.
-Butadiene is a major component of synthetic rubbers due to its ability to create durable synthetic rubbers.
+Butadiene is a major component of synthetic rubbers because of the way it enhances a rubber material’s durability.
 Isoprene is also a common component of synthetic rubbers because it “has outstanding impermeability to gases.”
 The neoprene chemical-structure creates a resilient, strong, and oil-resistant synthetic rubber.
 Because of this, the number of neoprene uses is extraordinarily high.

-Is Neoprene Rubber Gas Resistant?
+Is Neoprene Rubber Gas-Resistant?

-Is Neoprene Biodegradable?
+Is Neoprene Rubber Biodegradable?

 Is Neoprene Eco-Friendly?